-If you want to get the most out of your Vietnam vacation, besides planning which sights to enjoy while you’re there, you might want to plan ahead.
+If you want to get the most out of your Vietnam vacation, besides planning which sights to enjoy while you’re there, you might want to plan.
 For example, do you need a visa or travel insurance?
 And do you know the best transport method for you?
 During which season should you plan your trip?
 Read on if you plan to get the most out of your vacation in Vietnam.

 While that’s the most obvious thing, many tourists overlook travel insurance.
-While you should have travel insurance regardless of the country you’re heading to, it’s a must when it comes to Vietnam.
+While you should have travel insurance regardless of the country you’re heading to, it’s a must in Vietnam.
 You never know what can happen to you on your trip.
 Vietnam is more or less a safe country to visit.
 However, food poisoning occurs quite frequently.

 Getting the most out of your Vietnam trip is almost only possible with good travel insurance.
 Unforeseeable events can be reduced to a minimum, and you and your travel buddies can safely explore the city.

 There’s a chance that you can injure yourself while on a trip or lose your luggage.
 Let’s be fair; simply missing your flight can easily ruin your trip.
 And it’s better to get yourself covered.
 Your insurance may turn out to be unnecessary.
 But it’s better to spend some extra money on it, instead of regretting that you haven’t done it.

-If you hold citizenship in the UK, France, or Germany, you don’t need a visa to travel to the Southeast Asian country.
+If you hold citizenship in the UK, France, or Germany, you don’t need a visa to travel to Southeast Asian countries.
 But make sure that your stay doesn’t exceed fifteen days if you want to avoid getting fined.
 See the full guide and regulations for Vietnam Visa.

 Despite being a small country, the unique shape of the terrain makes its weather quite unpredictable.
-It means that the average temperature on a daily basis is around 64 °F. Add it to the high humidity, and you will realize that the climate may be quite unbearable for an unprepared tourist.
+It means that the average temperature daily is around 64 °F. Add it to the high humidity, and you will realize that the climate may be unbearable for an unprepared tourist.